List of palindromic places: Turkic vowels

 Some Turkic languages (Turkish, Azerbaijan, Kazakh) have two or more vowels that resemble the I. They are differentiated by the number of dots above the letter: zero, one, or two.
 These dots appear on both lower and upper case letters.
 For places in Turkey, Azerbaijan, and Kazakhstan, only those vowels that have the same number of dots will be considered equal here.

 ʻOkina in Polynesian languages

 The ʻokina is a consonant found in several Polynesian languages.
 It is pronounced as a glottal stop and is often represented by an apostrophe when the correct character ʻ is not available.
 Because English wordplay generally ignores apostrophes, it is common to ignore ʻokinas in deciding whether a Polynesian name is a palindrome.
 However, this list does not follow that rule.
 Unbalanced ʻokinas will not be found in this list.
 However that rule has not been applied consistently to the Arabic hamza, which also represents a glottal stop.

-Palindromic place names
+List

-Palindromatic place names in the Latin alphabet are:
+Palindromic place names in the Latin alphabet are: